chora-io/docs/guides/ledger/index.md

 # Introduction

-[Chora Ledger](https://ledger.chora.io) is a dashboard and interface for multiple blockchain networks.
+[Chora Ledger](https://ledger.chora.io) is a dashboard for multiple blockchain networks enabling network stakeholders to explore and interact with distributed ledgers.

 ## Overview